 Use it…in cereal, coffee, smoothies and poured into hot grains.

 Buy it: When possible, favor grass-fed cow’s milk, which has the highest level of beneficial fats that promote heart health and fight cancer.
 At Canyon Ranch we recommend purchasing organic dairy foods.
 The cows that produce organic milk are required to have access to graze, so it contains approximately 68 percent more heart-healthy omega-3 fatty acids than conventional milk, according to a three-year British study.

 This nondairy milk is made from pressing ground, cooked soybeans.
 It’s naturally lower than cow’s milk in vitamins and minerals like calcium and vitamin B12, but it’s often fortified with them so that it’s more nutritionally comparable.

 Choose it…if you are avoiding cow’s milk and want a replacement that still packs a good dose of protein.
-While soy foods are considered safe in moderation (one to three servings per day are OK), you may want to choose an alternative if you’re at high risk for breast cancer—plant compounds called isoflavones in soy act as weak estrogens in the body.
+While soy foods are considered safe in moderation, you may want to choose an alternative for your regular milk consumption if you’re a breast cancer survivor—plant compounds called isoflavones in soy act as weak estrogens in the body.

 Use it: Anywhere you’d use cow’s milk; soy milk tastes good in cereal and usually blends well in coffee.